aryanap07/smart-safety-system/README.md

+🌟 Project Overview

-The Smart Safety System is designed to encourage early hazard detection and provide instant alerts.
+The Smart Safety System is built to spot danger before it becomes a disaster.
-By combining a temperature sensor (LM35) and a gas/smoke sensor, it helps build a safer environment and demonstrates how simple electronics can solve real-world problems.
+By integrating a precision LM35 temperature sensor and a sensitive MQ gas/smoke sensor, this project creates a compact yet powerful safety mechanism that instantly alerts you to environmental hazards.

+It shows how simple electronics + smart logic = real-world impact.

-This project aims to be:
+This project is proudly:

-Beginner-friendly

-Practical

-Educational

-Reliable for basic safety monitoring
+🌱 Beginner-friendly — easy to understand, easy to build

+⚙️ Practical — solves an actual problem

+🎓 Educational — perfect for learning sensors, interfacing, and safety automation

+🛡️ Reliable — provides consistent and timely hazard alerts

 🛠️ Key Features

+⚡ Live LCD Monitoring
-✔ Real-time LCD display for temperature & gas readings
+Real-time display of temperature and gas values for clear visibility.

-✔ LED + Buzzer alert system

-✔ Separate warnings for temperature & gas
+🚨 Powerful Alert System
+Instant warnings using an LED indicator + buzzer alarm.

+🔥 Dual Hazard Detection

+High temperature alert

+High gas/smoke alert

-✔ Combined alert when both thresholds cross
+Combined alert when both exceed thresholds

+🧩 Easy Deployment
-✔ Works on Arduino UNO & Tinkercad
+Works seamlessly on both Arduino UNO hardware and Tinkercad simulation.

-✔ Clean and easy-to-understand code
+📘 Beginner-Friendly Code
+Clean, readable, and well-organized for learning and modification.

 🧩 Components Used

+Here’s what powers the system:

 Arduino UNO